DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "It is painful..."

 With a grimace full of pain, winged girl looked up.
-There on building were calmly standing three figures.
+Three figures were standing there on build.
 She clenched her teeth.

-"Oh, what a scare face.
+"Oh, what a scary face.
 But now you can partly understand it."

 ![Demon girl](./Hinemarill_manga.jpg)